adioshun/gitBook_DeepDrive/paper2017-segmetation-automateddriving.md

 - In Figure 3, the semantic point cloud alignment provides an accurate semantic segmentation for static objects.

-Note that it does not cover distant objects like sky.
+- Note that it does not cover distant objects like sky.

-This wouldneed a good confidence measure for localization accuracy,typically some kind of re-projection error is used.
+- This would need a good confidence measure for localization accuracy,typically some kind of re-projection error is used.

-HD mapscan also be used for validation or post-processing the semanticsegmentation to eliminate false positives.
+- HD maps can also be used for validation or post-processing the semantic segmentation to eliminate false positives.

-For this, both landmarkmaps and semantic point cloud maps could be used.
+- For this, both land **markmaps** and **semantic point cloud maps** could be used.

+#### ㅊ.
+Localization
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEwMDQ4NTcyNl19
+eyJoaXN0b3J5IjpbLTE0Mjg1MDU2NTldfQ==
 -->